Zika Virus Information and Resources

 How HRSA Works to Combat Zika

-HRSA works closely with the Centers for Disease Control and Prevention (CDC) and other U.S. Department of Health and Human Services (HHS) partners in response to Zika.
+HRSA works closely with the Centers for Disease Control and Prevention (CDC), Centers for Medicare and Medicaid Services, and other U.S. Government, State and local partners in response to Zika.
 The agency addresses the spread of the virus through the following actions:

 - Strengthening systems of support and comprehensive health care for women, children and families who are facing long-term health impacts from the Zika virus, including through HRSA awards of $17 million to health departments in Puerto Rico, the U.S. Virgin Islands and American Samoa for the maternal and child health population.